ArrEssJay/smtp-acs-bridge/README.md

 cargo test --all-features
 ```

+## SMTP Authentication Compatibility

+Some SMTP clients require the server to advertise and accept the `AUTH` command, even if authentication is not enforced.
+This service implements a no-op AUTH handler for compatibility:

+- The server advertises `AUTH PLAIN LOGIN` in response to `EHLO`.
+- Any `AUTH` command is accepted and immediately replied to with a success message.
+- No credentials are checked; authentication is a no-op.
+Security should be enforced at the network or deployment level.

+This allows clients that require authentication (such as Microsoft Autodiscover Service or some mail clients) to connect and relay mail successfully.

 ## License

 This project is licensed under the MIT License.
 See the `Cargo.toml` file for details.